The-Balthazar/BrewWikiGen/README.md

 The following are all the values read from `Run.lua`.
 Some will need updating for your setup:

-* `OutputDirectory` needs to point to a real directory.
-I'd go for wherever you check out your mods wiki repository, but what you do with the output is up to you.
+* `OutputDirectory` should point to a clone of your mods wiki repository.
+If you don't have one, it at very least needs to be a valid folder.
+Use forward slashes `/`, and include a trailing slash at the end.

-* `WikiGeneratorDirectory` should point to the folder `Main.lua` is located in.
+* `WikiGeneratorDirectory` should point to `Main.lua`, like: `"C:/BrewWikiGen/Main.lua"`.
-Include a slash at the end.

 * `EnvironmentData` contains the following environmental values: